aws-samples/aws-iot-gg-prplos-workshop/labs/lab_01_prplOS_LCM.md

 ```
 ## Step 3 -  Configure network

-3.1 Change ip address for lan interface to 10.0.2.20
+3.1 Once the image has bootes, change ip address of the lan interface to 10.0.2.20

 ```bash
 ubus-cli IP.Interface.lan.IPv4Address.lan.IPAddress="10.0.2.20"